Exclusive: Adobe in talks to buy marketing software firm Marketo: sources

-(Reuters) - Adobe Systems Inc, the maker of image-editing software Photoshop, is in negotiations to buy Marketo Inc, a privately held cloud-based marketing software company, according to people familiar with the matter.
+(Reuters) - Adobe Systems Inc (ADBE.O), the maker of image-editing software Photoshop, is in negotiations to buy Marketo Inc, a privately held cloud-based marketing software company, according to people familiar with the matter.

 Private equity firm Vista Equity Partners Management LLC took Marketo private two years ago for $1.8 billion.
 Adobe is expected to pay significantly more than that should a deal be reached, the sources said, though the exact amount being considered could not be learned.

-The deal would boost Adobe’s cloud-based software offerings as it takes on larger peers Microsoft Corp and Oracle Corp.
+The deal would boost Adobe’s cloud-based software offerings as it takes on larger peers Microsoft Corp (MSFT.O) and Oracle Corp (ORCL.N).
 Marketo offers business-to-business marketing applications that would compliment Adobe’s marketing business.

 There is, however, no certainty the talks between Adobe and Vista Equity will lead to a deal, the sources cautioned, asking not to be identified because the matter is confidential.
 It is not clear how much Adobe would pay for Marketo.